ragulbalaji/curl/README.md

 Pong With Better Physics &amp; Game Dynamics

+Released Under the MIT Open Source License.
+A short, permissive software license.
+Basically, **you can do whatever you want as long as you include the original copyright and license**.

 16 May'14 :
 - Felt like making a game on my way home.
 - MULTIPLAYER MUST COME SOMETIME SOON